Keats/sylph/README.md

 ```

 Should we not parse captures at first but have a method in HttpRequest to do it?
-Saves the hashmap creation and avoids parsing capture unless wanted (if possible)
+Saves the hashmap creation and avoids parsing capture unless wanted (if possible) but then it limits to a RegexRouter since we don't want to compile it again

 We need a way to get the routes anywwhere to reverse and write the url_for Tera fn and i have no idea how to do that (yet).
 Pass the router to everything and add a `reverse` fn to the Router trait?